 A checklist for getting started on social media:

-- Choose your channel/account: The school(s) and the University have several accounts (find a list below).
+- Choose your channel/account: The University and schools have several accounts (find a list below).
 Could you use them instead of starting a new channel/account?

 - Choose your audience: Who is your audience?
 How does your audience benefit from your social media presence?